Project-Silicium/Mu-Silicium/README.md

 #### What if, My Device isn't Supported?

 ```
-We do have Porting Guides that will Guide you through the Porting Process.
+We have Porting Guides that will Guide you through the Porting Process.
 (And Please don't try Images from another Devices on yours.
 Please.)
 ```

 #### Can I run this on any Other Chipsets like Rockchip?

 ```
-Unfortunately No, This Repo is only dedecated to Qualcomm Devices.
+Unfortunately No, This Repo is only dedicated to Qualcomm Devices.
-But we do have Other Repos that Support other Chipsets like Tegra or Exynos.
+But we have Other Repos that Support other Chipsets like Tegra or Exynos.
 ```

 ## Credits